Dhimmi: The Dhimma contract and Sharia law

 The dhimma contract is an integral part of traditional Islamic law.
 From the 9th century AD, the power to interpret and refine law in traditional Islamic societies was in the hands of the scholars (ulama).
 This separation of powers served to limit the range of actions available to the ruler, who could not easily decree or reinterpret law independently and expect the continued support of the community.
 Through succeeding centuries and empires, the balance between the ulema and the rulers shifted and reformed, but the balance of power was never decisively changed.
 At the beginning of the 19th century, the Industrial Revolution and the French Revolution introduced an era of European world hegemony that included the domination of most of the Muslim lands.
 At the end of the Second World War, the European powers found themselves too weakened to maintain their empires.
 The wide variety in forms of government, systems of law, attitudes toward modernity and interpretations of sharia are a result of the ensuing drives for independence and modernity in the Muslim world.

 Muslim states, sects, schools of thought and individuals differ as to exactly what sharia law entails.
 In addition, Muslim states today utilize a spectrum of legal systems.
 Most states have a mixed system that implements certain aspects of sharia while acknowledging the supremacy of a constitution.
 A few, such as Turkey, have declared themselves secular.
 Local and customary laws may take precedence in certain matters, as well.
 Islamic law is therefore polynormative, and despite several cases of regression in recent years, the trend is towards liberalization.
-Questions of human rights and the status of minorities cannot be generalized with regards to the Muslim world.
-They must instead be examined on a case-by-case basis, within specific political and cultural contexts, using perspectives drawn from the historical framework.